Each service has different rules for continuing usage over the summer. (Also see Academic Use Restrictions for Westlaw and Lexis below.)

 Summer Use Restrictions for Continuing Students

-Continuing students with a registered Lexis Advance ID automatically will have full access to Lexis Advance for any purpose (educational or commercial) over the summer.
+Continuing students with a registered Lexis Advance ID automatically will have full access to Lexis Advance for any purpose over the summer.

 Westlaw offers some access for educational (non-commercial) purposes over the summer for continuing students.